 FEMA independent study courses can be taken online and on your schedule.

-Personnel designated to fulfill ICS roles should take ICS-700 and ICS-100 or equivalent, and may include the following staff:
+Basic Level: All incident personnel designated to fulfill ICS roles within a command section should take ICS-700 and ICS-100 or equivalent, and may include the following staff:

 Notice: Independent Study Exams now require a FEMA Student Identification (SID) Number.
 If you do not yet have a SID, register for one today: https://cdp.dhs.gov/femasid.
 Please do not contact the Independent Study program office as they are unable to provide assistance with these requests.